sixertoy/retrobox/README.md

 > Raspberry PI2 B<br>
 > Tutorial made under Windows10 and an SSH Client (MSYSGit + Console2)

+> Tontec 3.5 Screen is perfect for retro gaming due to his 128Mhz display frequency<br>
+> Waveshare 3.5 Screen display frequency is too weak for retro gaming (16Mhz), it can be used to build a continuous integration server

 ## Hardware

 - [Raspberry Pi 2 Type B](http://www.amazon.fr/dp/B00T2U7R7I)